konectpal/website/README.md

 # website
-Official documentation for the Konectpal UI.
+Official documentation for the RBS Home Buyers UI.